 - Connect to Your Chosen Cloud Service

 While using Amazon S3 can prove a little tricky at first since it’s buried in the larger AWS ecosystem, once you know what links to click, setting up and managing buckets should be easy.
+Read our IDrive e2 review for another easy-to-use IaaS.

 Amazon takes many steps to ensure S3 data security, including an option to set default encryption for storage buckets.
 That’s a nice addition, since many IaaS providers only provide in-transit protection and put server-side encryption on the user’s shoulders.